As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 - Idabel City

-McCurtain County, located near the city of Idabel is another great place for quartz.
-The Stevens Gap Recreational Area situated in Broken Bow Lake, Watson, the Buffalo mines, or the Johnson copper prospect, are all great places for rockhounding enthusiasts.
+McCurtain County, located near the city of Idabel, is another great place for quartz.
+The Stevens Gap Recreational Area in Broken Bow Lake, Watson, the Buffalo mines, and the Johnson copper prospect are great places for rockhounding enthusiasts.

 A great museum to visit in McCurtain County is the Museum of Red River.
-This museum exhibits the Acrocanthosaurus atokensis, which was found in McCurtain County.
+This museum exhibits the Acrocanthosaurus tokens, which were found in McCurtain County.

 - Jet Town

-The Salt Plain National Wildlife Refuge, situated west of the town of Jet, is a great place for rockhounding, however, collecting materials is subjected to federal restrictions, and it is unlawful to sell crystals taken from this place.
+The Salt Plain National Wildlife Refuge, situated west of the town of Jet, is a great place for rockhounding; however, collecting materials is subject to federal restrictions, and selling crystals taken from this place is unlawful.

 - Norman City

 If you are interested in geology museums, Oklahoma has many interesting sites.
-The Sam Noble Oklahoma Museum of Natural History, which is located in the city of Norman, south of downtown Oklahoma, is one of the largest university-based natural history museums in the world.
+The Sam Noble Oklahoma Museum of Natural History, located in the city of Norman, south of downtown Oklahoma, is one of the world’s largest university-based natural history museums.

-Many impressive fossils and dinosaur skeletons are displayed here, such as the Apatosaurus skeleton, the largest known of a land vertebrate, having a skull of almost ten feet high.
+Many impressive fossils and dinosaur skeletons are displayed here, such as the Apatosaurus skeleton, the largest land vertebrate, with a skull almost ten feet high.

 - Enid City

-Another great museum to visit is the Midgley Museum (Rock House), located in the city of Enid, which is 85 miles away from Oklahoma.
+Another great museum to visit is the Midgley Museum (Rock House), located in Enid, 85 miles away from Oklahoma.
 This museum is unique.

-It was the home of Dan and Libby Midgley, a couple that collected rocks, fossils, and petrified wood, and used them in the process of building their home.
+It was the home of Dan and Libby Midgley, a couple that collected rocks, fossils, and petrified wood and used them to build their home.

-There are around 34 different kinds of stones that were used in the creation of this beautiful place.
-Most of these materials were collected from Oklahoma, near Lake Texoma, while the fossilized redwood was found near Woodward Oklahoma.
+Around 34 different kinds of stones were used to create this beautiful place.
+Most of these materials were collected from Oklahoma, near Lake Texoma, while the fossilized redwood was found near Woodward, Oklahoma.

-TIP: When you already own some rocks, you might be thinking about how to make them look more beautiful.
+TIP: When you own some rocks, you might consider making them look more beautiful.
 Actually, you can do it just with your hands.
 Find out how to do it in this article:

 Can You Tumble Rocks Without a Tumbler?
 Step-by-Step Guide